harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-03-02 Sun: Started looking into Subgraph to get definitive statistics and data for shadowx.
+2025-03-02 Sun (3.0h): Started looking into Subgraph to get definitive statistics and data for ShadowX.
 Read defi platforms comparison and looked into vfat.io.

-2025-03-01 Sat: Started working on calculating shadowx fees/rewards.
+2025-03-01 Sat (3.5h): Started working on calculating ShadowX fees/rewards.
 Also started looking into yield analytics and research on strategies for most profitable LP.

 2025-02-28 Fri: Looked into Dune Analytics and played around with queries/tables for SwapX, Shadow, Beets/Beethoven, Sonic, Euler Finance, and WAGMI.
 Estimated incentives for top pools on Sonic by gathering data from Dune, Graph Explorer, SonicScan and compiled summary into [docs](https://docs.google.com/document/d/1Y-DFZ-a0Fjz25IjB_C6IN0MajVd3JcH5EHOxDNfVTvQ/edit?usp=sharing).